coreos/owners-file-action/README.md

 - `/lgtm cancel` - Cancel a previous `/lgtm`
 - `/approve` - Approvers can approve the PR
 - `/approve cancel` - Cancel a previous `/approve`

+## Label Protection

+The action automatically protects the `lgtm` and `approved` labels from unauthorized manual changes:

+- **Manual label additions**: If someone tries to manually add these labels (bypassing the OWNERS file authorization), the bot will automatically remove them
+- **Manual label removals**: If someone tries to manually remove these labels (bypassing the cancel commands), the bot will automatically re-add them
+- **Bot-only management**: Only the bot itself can manage these labels through the `/lgtm`, `/approve`, and their cancel commands

+This ensures that the OWNERS file authorization process cannot be bypassed by directly manipulating labels through the GitHub UI.